Last Updated on 6 January 2026 by Cycloscope

 Ridley Fenix Specs

-All the SLiC indeed feature similar components, with the exception of the Forza Aero Integrated handlebars on the Ultegra version, which doesn’t require a stem.
+All the SLiC models feature similar components, except for the Forza Aero Integrated handlebars on the Ultegra version, which don’t require a stem.

 Rims and saddle are also updated on the Fenix SLiC Shimano Ultegra DI2.